jdflaugergues/trip-sorter-api/README.md

 `./scripts/`    | Utils for the API in particular the cities extraction of response.json data `./src/`        | Sources of the core with the business logic and algorithm for a trip search `./test`        | All AVA test of the API

+## Prerequisite
+You have to install at least the v8.8.1 version of Node.js.

 ## Installation